Zero Waste – a room by room guide

 For gift wrapping, we either reuse paper/boxes we already have or use the furoshiki fabric wrapping method.

-Our wee troop has been working towards zero waste for over four years.
+Our wee troop has been working towards zero waste for just over seven years now.
 One step at a time.

 Reusable products to help you reduce your household waste are this-a-way.